-Although the expansion of the FHS and consolidation of primary care have occurred in recent years, it is still necessary that SUS managers give due priority to leprosy, considering that it remains one of the leading causes of physical disability among infectious-contagious diseases,2 significantly compromising family and social dynamics14.
+Although the expansion of the FHS and consolidation of primary care have occurred in recent years, it is still necessary that SUS managers give due priority to leprosy, considering that it remains one of the leading causes of physical disability among infectious-contagious diseases, significantly compromising family and social dynamics.

 The strengthening of leprosy control and elimination actions in primary care "increases the performance of early case detection, through health surveillance carried out in the units, contributes to the reduction of physical disabilities caused by the disease and reduction of stigma".
 The most effective cure for leprosy is closely linked to early detection of the disease.
-15
+The most effective cure for leprosy is closely linked to early detection of the disease.

 The indicator leprosy cure rate evaluates the quality of care provided to the person affected by the disease, expressing the effectiveness of the assistance provided to ensure adherence to treatment until discharge.
-It is a highly relevant indicator, since the cure will reflect in the reduction of the disease outbreaks and contribute to the prevention of physical disabilities.^{3,16}
+It is a highly relevant indicator, since the cure will reflect in the reduction of the disease outbreaks and contribute to the prevention of physical disabilities.